 Getting a lamp out of my bed

-Lately I’ve been trying to get this one particular lamp out of my bed.
+Lately I’ve been trying to get this particular lamp out of my bed.

-I’ve been feeling frustrated about my snails-pace growth in ministry and business.
+But lately I’ve been feeling frustrated by my snails-pace growth in ministry and business.
 I’ve encountered some disappointments with our dream.

-And lately (man if only I could get this lesson once and for all!)
+And (if only I could get this lesson once and for all!)
 God’s been reminding me that the reason I am fighting fires is because I am trying to run another person’s race.

-He’s been reminding me that when I take my eyes off Him, disasters will always rush in.
+Every time I take my eyes off Him, disasters always rush in.

-And my marriage will get hit ( a frustrated, disappointed, manic wife won’t pleasant company make )
+And my marriage gets hit ( a frustrated, disappointed, manic wife doesn’t pleasant company make )

 Psalms 18: 32 – 34 has been both a comfort and challenge.